MattDodsonEnglish/docs/readme.md

 #### Zip Theme Files

-To create a clean and small theme package.
-You can exclude different directories using the following CLI command:
+To create a clean and small theme package, you can exclude different directories using the following CLI command:

 ```sh
 zip -r krabi.zip krabi -x '*node_modules*' '*bower_components*'